 Do not use aerosol types of starting aids such as ether.
 Such use could result in an explosion and personal injury.

-Ensure operation of water jacket heater before starting the engine.
+(If equipped), ensure operation of water jacket heater before starting the engine.

 Ensure that all daily maintenance checks are performed before starting the engine.